Resources - Blog

 It is clear this was a strategic move on Walmart’s behalf to better compete with Amazon’s subscription service.
 Amazon Prime offers free next-day and two-day shipping on all eligible orders.
 There is a $35 minimum on same-day delivery for both retailers.

-Walmart+ and Amazon Prime also require a $35 minimum on grocery delivery within a two-hour window.
+Walmart+ and Amazon Prime also require a $35 minimum for free grocery deliveries.
 Although Prime members have access to Amazon Fresh and Whole Foods Market, Walmart+ has a wider selection of groceries across the retailer’s vast brick-and-mortar footprint, which are typically more affordable.
 Walmart is considered the largest grocer in the United States.

 Even though Walmart’s and Amazon’s loyalty programs are similar in membership prices and shipping, the retailers offer very different membership perks.
 Amazon Prime offers more benefits to its members, which include Amazon Pharmacy, Key by Amazon In-Garage Delivery, Prime Video, Amazon Music Prime, Prime Gaming, Amazon Photos, Prime Reading, Prime Wardrobe, Prime Day, and many more.